SystemsApproach/ops/preface.rst

 a perfectly good job of it.

-The answer, we believe, is that the cloud is becoming ubiquitous in another way, as it moves from hundreds of datacenters to tens of thousands of enterprises.
-And while it is clear that the commodity cloud providers are eager to manage those edge clusters as a logical extension of their datacenters, they do not have a lock on the know-how for making that happen.
+The answer, we believe, is that the cloud is becoming ubiquitous in another way, as distributed applications increasing run not just in large, central datacenters but at the edge.
+As applications are disaggregated, the cloud is expanding from hundreds of datacenters to tens of thousands of enterprises.
+And while it is clear that the commodity cloud providers are eager to manage those edge clouds as a logical extension of their datacenters, they do not have a monopoly on the know-how for making that happen.

-This book lays out a roadmap that a small team of engineers followed over the course of a year to stand up and operationalize (and then operate 24/7) an edge cloud that spans a dozen enterprises, and hosts a non-trivial cloud native service (5G connectivity in our case, but that’s just an example).
+This book lays out a roadmap that a small team of engineers followed over the course of a year to stand up and operationalize an edge cloud and then operate it 24/7.
+This edge cloud spans a dozen enterprises, and hosts a non-trivial cloud native service—5G connectivity in our case, but that’s just an example.
 The team was able to do this by leveraging 20+ open source components, but selecting those components is just a start.
 There were dozens of technical decisions to make along the way, and a few thousand lines of configuration code to write.
 We believe this is a repeatable exercise, which we report in this book.
-(And the code for those configuration files is open source, for those who want to pursue the topic in more detail.)
+The code for those configuration files is open source, for those who want to pursue the topic in more detail.

 What do we mean by an edge cloud?
 We're drawing a distinction between clouds run by the hyperscale cloud providers in their massive data